-- Provost's office will lead the investigation.
-If a student files a complaint against another student, a representative appointed by the appropriate Student Affairs office will lead the investigation. - Within a reasonable length of time after the complaint has been filed, the respondent will be notified of the nature of the complaint, and an investigation will begin.
-If administrative changes are needed to protect the rights of the complainant or respondent during the investigation, the appropriate administrators shall see that they are made. - Caltech will investigate all complaints consistent with its obligations under applicable law.
-For complaints solely covered by Title IX of the Education Code, when meeting with the complainant, the investigator(s) will seek consent to proceed with the investigation.
-If the complainant requests confidentiality or asks that the complaint not be pursued, Caltech still will take all reasonable steps to investigate and respond to the complaint consistent with the request for confidentiality or request not to pursue an investigation.
-If the complainant refuses to have their name disclosed to the respondent, the investigator(s) will explain that Caltech's ability to respond may be limited.
-If the complaint includes allegations that may constitute a possible crime, the investigator(s) will notify the complainant of their right to file a criminal complaint. - The complainant and respondent will be informed of the relevant procedures, and may object to the suitability of the investigator(s) by notifying the appropriate Caltech official in writing. - Caltech's Sexual Violence, Nondiscrimination and Equal Employment Opportunity (EEO) and Unlawful Harassment policies will be reviewed with both parties and copies will be provided to them. - The complainant and respondent will be informed that Caltech will not tolerate retaliation, will take steps to prevent retaliation, and will take strong responsive action if retaliation occurs.
+- Caltech will investigate all complaints consistent with its obligations under applicable law.
+For complaints solely covered by Title IX of the Education Code, the investigator(s) will seek consent from the complainant to proceed with the investigation. - Within a reasonable length of time after the complaint has been filed, the respondent will be notified of the nature of the complaint, and an investigation will begin.
+If interim measures are needed to protect the rights of the complainant and/or respondent during the investigation, the appropriate administrators shall see that they are made. - If the complaint includes allegations that may constitute a possible crime, the investigator(s) will notify the complainant of their right to file a criminal complaint. - Caltech's policies on Sexual Violence, Nondiscrimination and Equal Employment Opportunity and Unlawful Harassment will be reviewed with both parties and copies will be provided to them. - The complainant and respondent will be informed that Caltech will not tolerate retaliation, will take steps to prevent retaliation, and will take strong responsive action if retaliation occurs.
 The complainant and respondent will be advised to notify Caltech immediately of any retaliation that occurs.
-They should immediately notify any of the individuals to whom a complaint can be made if anyone associated with the matter is under continuing threat or is being subject to retaliation. - The investigator(s) will summarize for the respondent the evidence in support of the complaint to allow the respondent the opportunity to reply. - The investigation will remain confidential to the extent possible and all parties will be advised to maintain confidentiality.
-Caltech administrators will be informed on a need-toknow basis.
-Caltech will take reasonable and appropriate efforts to preserve the complainant's and the respondent's privacy and protect the confidentiality of information.
-However, because of laws relating to reporting and other state and federal laws, Caltech cannot guarantee confidentiality, except where the report is made to a confidential resource.
+They should immediately notify any of the individuals to whom a complaint can be made if anyone associated with the matter is under continuing threat or is being subject to retaliation. - The investigator(s) will summarize for the respondent the evidence in support of the complaint to allow the respondent the opportunity to reply. - The complainant and respondent will be given equal opportunity to present their cases separately to the investigator(s), to suggest others who might be interviewed, and to present other evidence.
+The investigator(s) can, if appropriate, interview other parties to reach findings and conclusions. - All parties who participate in investigative interviews may submit written statements.
+Investigatory meetings will not be audio recorded. - Both parties will be kept informed of the status of the investigation. - All formal complaints will be investigated and resolved within a reasonably prompt time frame after the complaint has been made, generally within 60 days (not including any appeal), though this time frame may be extended depending on factors, including but not limited to, the complexity of the case. - Investigative files are confidential and will be maintained in the appropriate administrator's office.

-- The complainant and respondent will be given equal opportunity to present their cases separately to the investigator(s), to suggest others who might be interviewed, and to present other evidence.
-Subsequently, the investigator(s) can, if appropriate, interview other parties to reach findings and conclusions. - All parties who participate in investigative interviews may submit written statements.
-Investigatory meetings will not be recorded. - Both parties will be kept informed of the status of the investigation. - All formal complaints will be investigated within a reasonable length of time after the complaint has been made, normally within 60 days.
-An individual, a committee or an outside consultant may conduct the investigation. - Investigative files are confidential and will be maintained in the appropriate administrator's office. - Exceptions to or modification of these procedures can be made by the Provost, Dean or Associate Deans, EOD Director, or Director for Human Resources at JPL, if required for fairness or practical necessity.
-Exceptions must be made in writing and notice provided to both the complainant and respondent.
-Other administrative issues regarding the conduct of the investigation will be decided by the Provost, Dean (s), EOD director, or Director for Human Resources at JPL, as needed.
+• Extensions of time, and other exceptions to or modification of these procedures can be made by the Provost, Dean or Associate Deans, Associate Vice President for Human Resources, or Director for Human Resources at JPL, if required for fairness or practical necessity.
+Exceptions must be made in writing and notice provided to both the complainant and respondent, which notice will include the reason for the extension, exception or modification.